The realization space of an unstable coalgebra: The spiral exact sequence

+The map $j$ is the inclusion of $\fib(\sigma)\cong\fib(e_1)$ into the total space.
+Hence, the composite of the right vertical maps is constant.
+It follows that the top right square is a (Reedy homotopy) pullback (using Remark~\ref{rem:hopull-criterium}).

-The arguments in the proof of Lemma \ref{lem:P-prime-Psi} show that $\psi$ can be identified up to Reedy equivalence (see \ref{eqn:PprimePsi-iso}) with the map $\psi'$ in the diagram.
-We claim that the map $\psi'$ is Reedy equivalent to a \mc{G}-fibration.
-The top map $q$ is the product $(i_{p+1}^* \times \mathrm{id})$, so it is a \mc{G}-fibration.
-So it suffices to show that $\rho$ is Reedy equivalent to a \mc{G}-fibration too.
+We claim that the map $\psi$ is Reedy equivalent to a \mc{G}-fibration.
+The top map $q$ is the product $(i_{p+1}^*,\mathrm{id})$, so it is a \mc{G}-fibration.
+Therefore it suffices to show that $\rho$ is Reedy equivalent to a \mc{G}-fibration.
 Composing with the Reedy equivalence $\omega$ (see Definition \ref{def:Path-P-Omegabar}), we obtain a diagram as follows:

 where $E$ denotes the pullback of the square.
 The right vertical composition is $i_{p-1}^*$ and therefore it is a \mc{G}-fibration.
 It follows that the induced map $\rho'$ is a \mc{G}-fibration.
-Moreover, the square is a Reedy homotopy pullback, by Remark \ref{rem:hopull-criterium}.
-Since $\omega$ is a Reedy equivalence, the induced map $c$ from the Reedy homotopy pullback of \eqref{B49-pullback} to $E$ is a Reedy equivalence.
+Moreover, the square is a Reedy homotopy pullback by Remark~\ref{rem:hopull-criterium}.
+Since $\omega$ is a Reedy equivalence, the induced map $c$ (from the Reedy homotopy pullback of the top right square of the first diagram in this proof) to $E$ is a Reedy equivalence.
 This achieves the desired factorization of $\rho$ and completes the proof. \end{proof}

 \begin{proposition} There are natural isomorphisms of $\mc{H}$-algebras